Independence rules for auditors

 - Prohibited non-audit services and cooling-off period

 - Related topics

 The fee caps for non-audit services

 Non-audit services other than the prohibited non-audit services are, in principle, permitted.
 However, for most companies, the total fees for permissible non-audit services provided by the audit firm (not its network) cannot exceed a certain cap.

 Click here for more detailed information.

 Prohibited non-audit services and cooling-off period

-Find out why a Belgian statutory auditor and his/her professional partners or network worldwide are not permitted to perform certain prohibited non-audit services before, during and after the audit mandate at the audited company.
+A Belgian statutory auditor and his network worldwide are not permitted to perform certain prohibited non-audit services to Belgian audited entities and their parent(s) and subsidiaries established in the EEA.